SAP ERP: Development

 An ERP was built based on the former SAP R/3 software.
 SAP R/3, which was officially launched on 6 July 1992, consisted of various applications on top of SAP Basis, SAP's set of middleware programs and tools.
 All applications were built on top of the SAP Web Application Server.
 Extension sets were used to deliver new features and keep the core as stable as possible.
 The Web Application Server contained all the capabilities of SAP Basis.

-An architecture change took place with the introduction of mySAP ERP in 2004.
+An architecture change took place with the introduction of my SAP ERP in 2004.
 R/3 Enterprise was replaced with the introduction of ERP Central Component (SAP ECC).
 The SAP Business Warehouse, SAP Strategic Enterprise Management and Internet Transaction Server were also merged into SAP ECC, allowing users to run them under one instance.
 The SAP Web Application Server was wrapped into SAP NetWeaver, which was introduced in 2003.
-Architectural changes were also made to support an enterprise service architecture to transition customers to a Service-oriented architecture.
+Architectural changes were also made to support an enterprise service architecture to transition customers to a service-oriented architecture.

 The latest version, SAP ERP 6.0, was released in 2006.
 SAP ERP 6.0 has since then been updated through SAP enhancement packs, the most recent: SAP enhancement package 8 for SAP ERP 6.0 was released in 2016.

+As of SAP ERP 6.0 EhP8, SAP has shifted its focus to SAP S/4HANA, which provides a flexible deployment method and, SAP Activate methodology that goes through structured phases of SAP ERP Implementation to leverage real-time operations, Fiori-driven user experience (UX), and continuous innovation.

 Implementation

-SAP ERP consists of several modules, including Financial Accounting (FI), Controlling (CO), Asset Accounting (AA), Sales & Distribution (SD),SAP Customer Relationship Management (SAP CRM), Material Management (MM), Production Planning (PP), Quality Management (QM), Project System (PS), Plant Maintenance (PM), Human Resources (HR), Warehouse Management (WM).
+SAP ERP consists of several modules, including Financial Accounting (FI), Controlling (CO), Asset Accounting (AA), Sales & Distribution (SD), SAP Customer Relationship Management (SAP CRM), Material Management (MM), Production Planning (PP), Quality Management (QM), Project System (PS), Plant Maintenance (PM), Human Resources (HR), Warehouse Management (WM).
 Traditionally an implementation is split into: